mikelynn2/blacklistmonitor/README.md

 ```

 After you've copied the config file you need to edit it to customize it for your setup here: /etc/blacklistmonitor.cfg

+Don't even try to use google or opendns public DNS servers.
+Many RBLs block these from queries.

 ## Schedule Cron